Summer in Paris

 - There is a mandatory workshop on the first Monday after arrival.

 - You will need to contact the French embassy in New York to find out if you need a visa.

 - If you do need a visa, you will need to purchase your airline ticket first, and then bring the itinerary and proof of payment to the embassy.

 Admission & Program Fees

 The Rutgers Summer Program in Paris is open to both Rutgers and non-Rutgers students.
 We encourage all candidates to apply as soon as possible.
 The application deadline is March 1, 2020.
 The group is limited to 24 students.
-Applications will be considered while space is available.